hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/02_QC_and_alignment.md

 -S ~/ngs_course/chipseq/results/bowtie2/H1hesc_Input_Rep1_chr12_aln_unsorted.sam

 ```
-> _**NOTE:** If you had added the bcbio path ino your `.bashrc` file last session you should be able to use bowtie2 without loading a module.
+> _**NOTE:** If you had added the bcbio path to your `.bashrc` file you should be able to use bowtie2 without loading a module.
 If not, load the module using `module load seq/bowtie/2.2.4`_
 >

 ## Filtering reads